 As part of ensuring high quality legal services, LSC must be able to measure the performance of grantees fairly, objectively, and effectively.
-It is important for LSC to identify both higher- and lower-performing grantees so that it can recognize best practices and to assist those grantees in need of improvement.
+The performance of a grantee includes, among other things, the quality and effectiveness of the legal services it provides to clients, the efficiency by which it provides such services, and its ability to adhere to the requirements established for legal services set by Congress and by LSC.
+It is important for LSC to identify both higher- and lower-performing grantees so that it can recognize best practices and assist those grantees in need of improvement.